-- a) Residence Hall Suspension: Separation of the Accused Student from the residence halls for a definite period of time, after which the Accused Student is eligible to return under any specified conditions. - b) Residence Hall Dismissal: Permanent separation of the Accused Student from the residence halls. - c) Academy Suspension: Separation of the Accused Student from the Academy for a definite period of time, after which the Accused Student is eligible to return without reapplying but subject to certain specified conditions, including program space availability. - d) Academy Dismissal: Permanent separation of the Accused Student from the Academy. - e) Revocation of Admission: Admission to the Academy may be revoked for fraud, misrepresentation. - f) Withholding Degree: The Academy may withhold awarding a degree otherwise earned until the completion of the process set forth in this Code, including the completion of all sanctions imposed, if any. - g) Revocation of Degree: A degree awarded from the Academy may be revoked for fraud, misrepresentation, or other violation of Academy standards in obtaining the degree, or for other serious violations committed by a student prior to graduation.
+- a) Residence Hall Suspension: Separation of the Accused Student from the residence halls for a definite period of time, at the end of which the Accused Student may petition the Dean to return to a residence hall.
+A timely petition shall be granted provided that (1) there is adequate space available; (2) the student has adequately satisfied all conditions of return previously set by the Academy; and (3) the student has not engaged in other misconduct since the suspension. - b) Residence Hall Dismissal: Permanent separation of the Accused Student from the residence halls without an opportunity to petition for return without written permission of the Vice President. - c) Academy Suspension: Separation of the Accused Student from the Academy for a definite period of time, at the end of which the Accused Student may petition the Academy's Readmission Board to return to the Academy.
+A timely petition shall be granted provided that (1) there is adequate space available; (2) the student has adequately satisfied all conditions of return previously set by the Academy; and (3) the student has not engaged in other misconduct since the suspension. - d) Academy Dismissal: Permanent separation of the Accused Student from the Academy without an opportunity to petition for return without written permission of the Vice President.. - e) Revocation of Admission: Admission to the Academy may be revoked for fraud, misrepresentation. - f) Withholding Degree: The Academy may withhold awarding a degree otherwise earned until the completion of the process set forth in this Code, including the completion of all sanctions imposed, if any. - Revocation of Degree: A degree awarded from the Academy may be revoked for fraud, misrepresentation, or other violation of Academy standards in obtaining the degree, or for other serious violations committed by a student prior to graduation.